Russian strikes against Ukrainian infrastructure: August 2025

 On 5 August, a series of Russian strikes targeting Ukraine's Zaporizhzhia, Kharkiv, Odesa, and Sumy Oblasts killed at least five people and injures 13 others.
 One person was killed in a strike targeting infrastructure in the city of Lozova in the Kharkiv region; infrastructure hit included high-rise buildings and a residential area.

 September 2025

 Overnight into 7 September, Russia launched 810 drones, four ballistic missiles and nine cruise missiles at targets in Ukraine, making it the largest aerial attack in the war.
-Ukrainian air defenses shot down all but 54 drones and nine missiles, which hit Kyiv, Kryvyi Rih, Dnipro, Kremenchuk, and Odesa.
+Ukraine said its air defenses shot down all but 54 drones and nine missiles, which hit Kyiv, Kryvyi Rih, Dnipro, Kremenchuk, and Odesa.
 In Kyiv, the Cabinet of Ministers of Ukraine was hit for the first time, and five residential buildings were damaged.
 In Kremenchuk, a bridge over the Dnipro river was hit.
 In total four people were killed and 44 were injured across Ukraine, including a baby and young woman in Kyiv.